Broadcom (NASDAQ:AVGO) Downgraded by BidaskClub

-BidaskClub downgraded shares of Broadcom (NASDAQ:AVGO) from a strong-buy rating to a buy rating in a report issued on Monday, BidAskClub reports.
+BidaskClub lowered shares of Broadcom (NASDAQ:AVGO) from a strong-buy rating to a buy rating in a research report released on Sunday, BidAskClub reports.

-Other analysts have also issued research reports about the stock.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Broadcom from $360.00 to $400.00 and gave the stock a buy rating in a report on Friday, September 4th.
-Raymond James reaffirmed a hold rating on shares of Broadcom in a report on Friday, September 4th.
-Robert W. Baird increased their price target on shares of Broadcom from $350.00 to $450.00 and gave the stock an outperform rating in a report on Friday, September 4th.
-Truist increased their price target on shares of Broadcom from $360.00 to $411.00 in a report on Friday, September 4th.
-Finally, Mizuho increased their price target on shares of Broadcom from $390.00 to $425.00 and gave the stock a buy rating in a report on Monday, October 19th.
-One analyst has rated the stock with a sell rating, five have given a hold rating and twenty-seven have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Buy and an average price target of $384.73.
+Several other analysts have also weighed in on the company.
+140166 upped their target price on Broadcom from $400.00 to $410.00 in a report on Friday, September 4th.
+Citigroup upped their target price on Broadcom from $360.00 to $415.00 and gave the company a buy rating in a report on Friday, September 4th.
+BMO Capital Markets upped their target price on Broadcom from $350.00 to $400.00 and gave the company an outperform rating in a report on Monday, August 31st.
+They noted that the move was a valuation call.
+Raymond James reissued a hold rating on shares of Broadcom in a report on Friday, September 4th.
+Finally, The Goldman Sachs Group upped their target price on Broadcom from $322.00 to $360.00 and gave the company a neutral rating in a report on Friday, September 4th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty-seven have given a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus target price of $384.73.

-In other Broadcom news, SVP Charlie B. Kawwas sold 4,586 shares of the stock in a transaction on Wednesday, September 9th.
-The shares were sold at an average price of $354.01, for a total transaction of $1,623,489.86.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Hock E. Tan sold 57,172 shares of the stock in a transaction on Tuesday, September 8th.
-The shares were sold at an average price of $356.20, for a total transaction of $20,364,666.40.
+In other news, SVP Charlie B. Kawwas sold 4,586 shares of the firm’s stock in a transaction dated Wednesday, September 9th.
+The stock was sold at an average price of $354.01, for a total value of $1,623,489.86.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CEO Hock E. Tan sold 78,125 shares of the firm’s stock in a transaction dated Tuesday, November 24th.
+The shares were sold at an average price of $390.20, for a total value of $30,484,375.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 447,208 shares of company stock valued at $163,768,916 in the last three months.
-3.00% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 468,161 shares of company stock worth $173,787,430.
+Company insiders own 3.30% of the company’s stock.

-Large investors have recently bought and sold shares of the company.
-Summit X LLC purchased a new stake in shares of Broadcom in the 3rd quarter worth about $73,000.
-TFC Financial Management purchased a new stake in shares of Broadcom in the 3rd quarter worth about $27,000.
-Provident Wealth Management LLC purchased a new stake in shares of Broadcom in the 3rd quarter worth about $28,000.
-Kestra Advisory Services LLC purchased a new stake in shares of Broadcom in the 3rd quarter worth about $2,065,000.
-Finally, Horan Securities Inc. purchased a new stake in shares of Broadcom in the 3rd quarter worth about $34,000.
-75.25% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. boosted its position in Broadcom by 0.4% during the 2nd quarter.
+Vanguard Group Inc. now owns 33,450,598 shares of the semiconductor manufacturer’s stock valued at $10,557,343,000 after purchasing an additional 135,603 shares during the period.
+BlackRock Inc. raised its stake in Broadcom by 2.9% during the 2nd quarter.
+BlackRock Inc. now owns 26,151,390 shares of the semiconductor manufacturer’s stock valued at $8,253,640,000 after acquiring an additional 735,944 shares in the last quarter.
+Bank of New York Mellon Corp raised its stake in Broadcom by 5.0% during the 2nd quarter.
+Bank of New York Mellon Corp now owns 3,697,926 shares of the semiconductor manufacturer’s stock valued at $1,167,103,000 after acquiring an additional 175,771 shares in the last quarter.
+Nuveen Asset Management LLC raised its stake in Broadcom by 8.8% during the 3rd quarter.
+Nuveen Asset Management LLC now owns 3,430,950 shares of the semiconductor manufacturer’s stock valued at $1,249,964,000 after acquiring an additional 278,003 shares in the last quarter.
+Finally, Morgan Stanley raised its stake in Broadcom by 9.1% during the 3rd quarter.
+Morgan Stanley now owns 2,912,980 shares of the semiconductor manufacturer’s stock valued at $1,061,256,000 after acquiring an additional 242,922 shares in the last quarter.
+Institutional investors and hedge funds own 75.25% of the company’s stock.

 Broadcom Inc designs, develops, and supplies a range of semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates through three segments: Semiconductor Solutions, Infrastructure Software, and Intellectual Property licensing.